voids-top/bedwars-overlay/readme.md

 ## (*1) how keyless lookup working?
 I created an hypixel api proxy on https://hypixel.voids.top \
 It contains 8 accounts and key refreshing automated. \
-Everyone can use this but global ratelimit is `300(requests) * 8(accounts)` in each 5 minutes.
+Everyone can use this but global ratelimit is `300(requests) * 8(accounts)` in each 5 minutes. \
+ (2025-12-04) I changed the inside proxy to datacenter proxies.
+You can lookup more faster. and fixed bugs.

 ## (*2) about "ext/"
 It contains an injector, so it may be considered cheating.
 I can't do anything if someone gets punished for using it. \
-It opens 46001/tcp on your localhost.\
+It connects to 46001/tcp on your localhost. \
 You can send chat or get data with tcp connection.
- (util_memfix.cpp is under development.
-Fixing memory leaks.)